Popular Foods Proven to Cause Lasting Damage to Your Body, Says Science

 Even if you count every calorie and know your ideal macros by heart, chances are that a few less-than-healthy foods sneak into your diet from time to time.
 However, it's not just those occasional cheat meals that could be causing you serious harm in the long run.

 Some of the foods you eat every day—many of which you likely consider relatively innocuous—could be doing irreparable damage to your body.
 Read on to discover which popular foods you're better off ditching for good if you want your health to be a top priority.
-And if you want to turn your diet around in no time, start with The 7 Healthiest Foods to Eat Right Now.
+And if you want to turn your diet around in no time, start with 22 Meals to Melt Belly Fat in 2022.

 While a slice of deli meat here or a sausage link there may not seem like terrible additions to your diet, experts say otherwise.